IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

 > ```Dockerfile
 > ENV DISPLAY=host.docker.internal:0.0
 > ```
-> After doing this, you will need to run the build command again, and then you can run the image without the
+> After this, you will need to build the image again, and then you can run the `docker run` command without the
 > `-e DISPLAY=host.docker.internal:0.0` flag.
 >
 > Note that if you have the same environment variable set in the Dockerfile and in the `docker run` command,